-Trim trails – also known as outdoor gyms, fitness trails or activity trails – are made up of simple pieces of exercise equipment, such as parallel bars, leapfrog blocks, inclined press-ups and balance beams dotted around parks, recreation areas or alongside cycle routes.
+Trim trails (also known as outdoor gyms, fitness trails or activity trails) are made up of simple pieces of exercise equipment, such as parallel bars, leapfrog blocks, inclined press-ups and balance beams and are found around parks, recreation areas or alongside cycle routes.

 The free equipment can be used to do various exercises, including step-ups, sit-ups, lunges and press-ups, to develop balance, strength and co-ordination.

-Use the internet to learn how to do the exercises properly to get the most from them and avoid injury.
-Ask your local council if there's a trim trail in your area.
+Search online to learn how to do the exercises properly to get the most from them and avoid injury.
+Contact your local authority to find out if there's a trim trail in your area.

 Improve your health and the environment at the same time with the outdoor alternative to the gym.
-Work up a sweat digging, planting, lopping and path-clearing at one of 95 free Green Gyms around the country run by The Conservation Volunteers.
+Work up a sweat digging, planting, lopping and clearing paths at one of 95 free Green Gyms around the country run by The Conservation Volunteers.

 There are sessions for all fitness levels, and no previous gardening or conservation experience is necessary.

-The 31-day plan has been designed to ease people into an outdoors regime where exercise is fun rather than a chore.
+The 31-day plan has been designed to ease people into being active outdoors and make exercise fun rather than a chore.

 No equipment is needed.
 Exercises in the challenge include power walking, tree press-ups and "spotty dogs" (stepping backwards on the spot using opposite arms and legs).